Kandemark/TenantHub/README.md

 - Send announcements
 - Track rent and utility payments

+## Project Overview
+TenantHub streamlines the rental experience for both tenants and property administrators.
+The platform centralizes all aspects of property management, from listing vacancies to handling payments and communication.
+It is designed to reduce manual paperwork, improve transparency, and foster better relationships between tenants and property managers.

+### Key Features
+- **Property Listings:** Tenants can browse available properties, view details, and express interest directly through the platform.
+- **Tenant Management:** Admins can add, update, or remove tenant records, track lease agreements, and monitor occupancy status.
+- **Billing & Payments:** Automated rent and utility bill generation, online payment processing, and payment history tracking for tenants and admins.
+- **Announcements & Communication:** Admins can send announcements or notices to all or selected tenants.
+Tenants can receive updates and respond to messages.
+- **Complaints & Requests:** Tenants can lodge complaints or maintenance requests, which are tracked and managed by admins for timely resolution.
+- **Secure Authentication:** Role-based access for tenants and admins ensures data privacy and security.

+## Security
+TenantHub is designed with security in mind:
+- Role-based authentication and authorization to protect user data.
+- Secure handling of user credentials and sensitive information.
+- Regular updates and best practices to address vulnerabilities.

+### User Roles
+- **Tenants:** Individuals searching for or renting properties.
+They can manage their profile, view bills, make payments, and communicate with admins.
+- **Admins:** Property managers or landlords who oversee property listings, tenant records, billing, and communication.

+### Use Cases
+- Apartment complexes, gated communities, or independent landlords seeking to digitize their rental management process.
+- Tenants looking for a transparent and convenient way to manage their rental experience.

 ## Technologies Used
 - Python & Django
 - PostgreSQL (or SQLite for dev)